peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

-* <code>CBORException</code> - Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer, or if the pointer is non-empty and this object has a CBOR type other than array or map.
+* <code>CBORException</code> - Thrown if the pointer is null, or if the pointer is invalid, or if there is no object at the given pointer, or the special key "-" appears in the pointer in the context of an array (not a map), or if the pointer is non-empty and this object has a CBOR type other than array or map.

 ### <a id='AtJSONPointer(java.lang.String,com.upokecenter.cbor.CBORObject)'>AtJSONPointer</a>
     '/' KEY '/' KEY.get(...)